TGAC/COPO-documentation/submissions/images.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have been assigned as a **sample manager**, see
-`View submitted images section for sample managers <images-submission-view-images-sample-managers>` for more
+:ref:`View submitted images section for sample managers <images-submission-view-images-sample-managers>` for more
 information.

 .. raw:: html